 Although there are rules to follow to produce good-quality espresso beverages, many coffee shops fail to truly understand how to make microfoam, and as a result, they end up sacrificing on quality.

 Foamed milk is arguably easier to produce than microfoam.
 It requires less control and precision over air injection.
-Consequently, the risk of ruining foamed milk is minimised.
+Consequently, the risk of ruining foamed milk is minimized.
 Microfoam, then, requires more accuracy to perfect, and it can be easily tarnished, but the reward massively outweighs the risk of a mistake, because there’s nothing quite like a velvety smooth cup of coffee.